 Palaeolandscape implication: This A17 location was a peat site with a Roman settlement layer on top of the peat.
 Medieval peat was not found at this location.
 Peat samples for dating were taken from two nearby drillings (A17 I and II).
 The whole peat sequence was described as eutrophic Phragmites peat and investigated on pollen.
 The base of the Holland Peat on top of the Wormer Clay deposits was dated at ± 2775 BC.
-This is somewhat later that the start of the peat formation behind the coastal barrier near Uitgeest (± 3365 BC, UK-6; base of the lower peat layer at UG location, ± 3455 BC).
+This is somewhat later than the start of the peat formation behind the coastal barrier near Uitgeest (± 3365 BC, UK-6; base of the lower peat layer at UG location, ± 3455 BC).
 Two peat levels in which a strong marine influence was found in the pollen spectrum abundances (Cheneopodicaea peaks 3a and 4; De Jong, 1987) were dated around 1230 BC and 525 BC.
 The age of top of the Holland Peat directly below the Roman culture layer is ± 45 BC.
 The palynological analyses of the peat transect between the Cheneopodicaea peak 4 and the Roman culture layer show that many oligotrophic pollen were present in the pollen assemblage.
 This is an indication that oligotrophic peat was present in the nearby surrounding area before the first century AD.
-This was proven by the archaeological excavations in Assendelft North in the 90s (sites AsN 27 and 56; Therkorn et al., 1997).
+This was proven by the archaeological excavations in Assendelft North in the 1990s (sites AsN 27 and 56; Therkorn et al., 1997).
 These investigations show that Sphagnum peat was present and that this peat has been dug off in long strips during the Roman period.
 The peat was used for fuel and construction purposes.

-<h1>Location Site N (AN)
+<h1>Location: Site N (AN)

-Table A5.8: 14C dates of IPP excavation in Assendelverpolders site N (AN).
-Reference: Vos, 1998.
+Table A5.8.
+14C dates of IPP excavation in Assendelverpolders site N (AN) (Vos, 1998)